TickTeam/guide-tt/android_app/4_how_should_i_do_if_i_dont_want_the_reminder_pop-up.md

-## How to set reminder pop-ups?
+## How to set up reminder pop-ups?

-1.Open TickTick on your android device.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Slide the screen to the right and tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper-right corner.

-3.Tap “Reminder” > “Reminder pop-ups”.
+3. Tap "Reminder", then tap "Reminder pop-ups".

 <br />

-**-What special to reminder pop-ups?**
+**What is special about reminder pop-ups?**

 When getting a pop-up reminder, you can set custom snooze time.
 Tap snooze to select an existing snooze time, or tap “Custom” to set it by yourself, or even choose another date.